Diagnosis

 Refractive surgery

 - Laser-assisted in situ keratomileusis (LASIK).
-With this procedure, your eye surgeon makes a thin, hinged flap into your cornea.
-He or she then uses a laser to adjust the curves of the cornea that corrects the farsightedness.
-Recovery from LASIK surgery is usually more rapid and causes less discomfort than other corneal surgeries.
+With this procedure, an eye surgeon makes a thin, hinged flap into the cornea.
+The surgeon then uses a laser to adjust the curvature of the cornea to correct the farsightedness.
+Recovery from LASIK surgery is usually faster and causes less discomfort than other corneal surgeries.

-- Photorefractive keratectomy (PRK).
-This procedure is similar to LASEK, except the surgeon completely removes the epithelium, then uses the laser to reshape the cornea.
-The epithelium is not replaced, but will grow back naturally, conforming to your cornea's new shape.
+- Photorefractive keratectomy, also called PRK.
+In the PRK procedure, the outer protective layer of the cornea, called the epithelium, is removed.
+A laser is then used to reshape the cornea.
+The epithelium is not replaced, but it will grow back naturally and conform to your cornea's new shape.

-Talk with your doctor about the possible side effects of refractive surgery.
+Talk with your eye doctor about the possible side effects of refractive surgery.

 Lifestyle and home remedies